CCJ check: How to check if you have a County Court Judgment

 If you’re struggling to make repayments towards a debt, your creditor (the individual or company you owe money to) may issue a County Court Judgment (CCJ) against you.

-Usually, you will be warned your creditor is taking legal action against you and given a chance to make up for missed payments before receiving a CCJ.
+Usually, you will be warned that your creditor is taking legal action against you and given a chance to make up for missed payments before receiving a CCJ.
 But this isn’t always the case, and some people don’t find out they have a CCJ until they check their credit score or are rejected for credit.

 What is a County Court Judgment?

-A County Court Judgment (CCJ) is a type of court order a creditor may register against you for repeatedly failing to make repayments towards a debt in England, Wales, and Northern Ireland.
+A County Court Judgment (CCJ) is a type of court order that a creditor may register against you for repeatedly failing to make repayments towards a debt in England, Wales, and Northern Ireland.

 Typically, a CCJ is issued after your creditor has been unsuccessful at recovering the money owed and has gone to the court in a last-ditch attempt to get you to pay.